Local Giving for Local Needs

 As a central access point for assistance on domestic violence, the Mid-Shore Council on Family Violence offers both intervention and prevention support for the traumatized and abused victims of domestic violence.

-The Neighborhood Service Center serves the total family, addressing the housing, food, utilities, eviction and learning needs of low-income residents in Talbot County.
+The Neighborhood Service Center serves the total family, addressing the housing, food, utilities, eviction and helps break the cycle of poverty by providing parent/child life skill workshops to enhance financial learning among low-income residents in Talbot County.

 The Partners in Care empowers older adults to remain independent in their homes using the concept of service exchange to provide transportation and handyman services.

-Saint Martin’s Ministries helps to feed, clothe and financially assist impoverished clients, building their self-esteem and self-sufficiency.
+Martin’s House & Barn helps to feed, clothe and financially assist impoverished clients, building their self-esteem and self-sufficiency.

-St. Michaels Community Center provides numerous services to the Bay Hundred community, including after-school enrichment programs for local youth and teens.
+St. Michaels Community Center provides numerous programs and services to the Bay Hundred community, from toddlers to seniors.

-Tilghman Area Youth Association offers afterschool and summer programs to unite youth to self, family and the Tilghman community.
+Tilghman Area Youth Association offers quality afterschool enrichment and summer programs to unite youth to self, family and the Tilghman community.

-United Needs & Abilities provides counseling, resources and advocacy for adults with development disabilities.
+United Needs and Abilities provides counseling, resources and advocacy for adults with development disabilities.